craftercms/docs/source/site-administrators/studio/sidebar-configuration.rst

 where:

-* PATTERN_TO_NOT_MATCH contains patterns of items that will be hidden in the Sidebar
+* PATTERN_TO_EXCLUDE is a prefix of items to hide from the Sidebar

 Let's take a look at an example using the a site created from the Website Editorial blueprint, to hide the folder ``/site/website/articles/2017/3``.